guptabhaskar/TwoPassAssembler/README.md

 ### Pseudo Code
 #### First Pass
 If the first pass ends successfully, then only the second pass is executed.
+**1.** Open input file to read the file line by line.
+**2.** Check and remove the commented part in the line if any.
+**3.** Check the presence of opcode in a line by using the function
+	def opcodereturner(opcode,line):
+'''
+Parameter Type: Opcode Dictionary, Line/Word to check Return Type: String
+That is the opcode of the assembly opcode in that line.
+'''
+**4.** Check if its a instruction or not by using the function
+	def checkifinstruction(opcode,op):
+'''
+Parameter Type: Opcode Dictionary, Word(Maybe Opcode) Return Type: Boolean
+Checks if the string is whether a instruction or not by checking in the opcode dictionary keys.
+'''
+**5.** Count the no. of opcodes in an instruction using the function def no_of_opcodes(line,opcode):
+'''
+Parameter Type: Line, Opcode Dictionary
+Return Type: Int
+This function gives no. of opcodes in a line.
+'''
+**6.** We have defined a boolean type variable **“error”** which is **False** in the beginning and turns **True** if an error occurs during the first pass.
+This stops the execution of the second pass from executing if **“error“** is equal to **True**.

 #### Second Pass